Denny-Lin/DDK_dp_dc_greedy/README.md

 * The first divide and conquer that we can learn is quick sort.
 * The second divide and conquer that we can learn is merge sort.
 * both sortings are not dynamic programming, because they don't have the overlapping subproblems.
+* Or we can say that we don't use the table to record any subproblems to solve the original problem.

 # References
 * https://zhuanlan.zhihu.com/p/91582909